 Control procedures recommended above for high quality natural communities are also applicable to buffer and severely disturbed sites.
 Additional control measures are as follows.
 On large sites (old fields, ditch banks, roadsides) with heavy infestations, thistles should be mowed when in full bloom, and as close to the ground as possible.
 Cut flower-heads should be removed to prevent scattering seeds on site.
 Repeated mowing may be needed for several years to obtain adequate control.

-A foliar application of a 1- to 2-percent solution of Roundup (a formulation of glyphosate) applied in spring when plants are 6 to 10 inches (15.2 -25.4 cm) tall is an effective herbicide treatment.
+A foliar application of a 1- to 2-percent solution of Roundup (a formulation of glyphosate) applied in spring when plants are 6 to 10 inches (15.2 -25.4 cm) tall is an effective herbicide treatment (Note: some products containing glyphosate or another herbicide may be pre-diluted, so be sure to read product labels to understand herbicide concentration levels).
 Individual plants should be spot-treated with a wick applicator.
 Roundup normally kills the entire plant, including the roots, when applied in this manner.
 Roundup is a nonselective herbicide and precautions should be taken to avoid contacting non-target plants with the solution.
 Do not spray so heavily that herbicide drips off the target species.
 As with 2,4-D amine, Roundup should be applied while backing away from the areas to avoid walking through the wet herbicide.
 Roundup should not be used in high-quality natural areas during the growing season because of the possibility of harming non-target plants.

 Failed or Ineffective Practices

 Fire early in the growing season can increase sprouting and reproduction.
 Prescribed burns in late spring are effective, as discussed previously.